parkjunhyo/remote-get-hostinfo/README.md

 # remote-get-hostinfo

 This code is utilized to obtain information from remote Linux Hosts.

-The directory structure look like below.
+There are some important files to use this script.

-: key.d
+1. key.d
-  - you need insert RSA private key to access Linux hosts : env.py
+   you need insert RSA private key to access Linux hosts
+2. env.py
-  - you need change with your directory path
+   you need change with your directory path
-: hosts.py
+3. hosts.py
-  - this is host imformation
+   this is host imformation
-  - method type should be "key" or "password"
+   method type should be "key" or "password"

 Version